 Singer and songwriter, Chad Johnson, is one of the most promising artists in the upper-Midwest.
-His unique, yet familiar sound is a blend of americana and country- rock crossroads, peppered with blues and soul.
+His unique, yet familiar sound is a blend of Americana and country- rock crossroads, peppered with blues and soul.
 Chad’s music is complimented by his outstanding songwriting skills.
 He carefully crafts stories of the everyday working men and women, with an honest voice and musicianship that touches his audience.
 His popularity is credited to his ability to connect to his audience through his songs, as well as his ability to effortlessly entertain during his live performances.
 It’s no wonder he has built one of the largest followings in the Midwest region, and beyond.

-During 2017 Chad traveled to Leiper’s Fork, Tennessee to record his sixth album, ‘What We’ve Become’, at the Purple House Recording Studio with Grammy Award recipient Casey Wasner.
+During 2017 Chad traveled to Leiper’s Fork, Tennessee to record his sixth album, ‘What We’ve Become’, at the Purple House Recording Studio with Grammy Award winning engineer, Casey Wasner.
 It is an honest and powerful body of work, shaped by Chad’s artistry and the talents of the many musicians and professionals who joined him in the creation of the album.
 ‘What We’ve Become’ was released in July 2018 on the iconic Main Stage at First Avenue in Minneapolis, Minnesota.
-Chad was joined onstage at the event by Mark Joseph (Big Wu), Jason Paulson (Jason Paulson Band), Matt Schwake (Lost Highway), Andy Jaynes, Kris Cabak, Mike Korte, Carolyn Gleason, Steph Devine, and Mark Allen, who collectively performed an incredible set to introduce the album.
+Chad was joined onstage at the event by Mark Joseph (Big Wu), Jason Paulson (Jason Paulson Band), Matt Schwake (Lost Highway), Andy Jaynes (Minnesota Transplants), Kris Cabak, Mike Korte, Carolyn Gleason, Steph Devine, and Mark Allen, who collectively performed an incredible set to introduce the album.